After Gastric Bypass Surgery

 Gastric bypass surgery patients should avoid eating too fast, or eating foods high in refined sugar, or fats, because doing so can cause nausea, diarrhea, sweating, and dizziness, otherwise known as dumping syndrome.
 This occurs when food and liquids enter the small intestine too quickly.
 Patients should take at least 30 minutes to eat their meals.

 Having liquids with your meals can flush food through the pouch, allowing a person to eat more than is recommended.
 Additionally, fluids can push food into the intestines too quickly.
-You should not eat and drink at the same time.
+We recommend that you do not eat and drink at the same time.
 Wait at least 30 minutes before and after eating to consume any liquids.
-Sip water between meals; aim to drink between 48 to 64 ounces of water each day.
+The goal is to consume 48 to 64 ounces of water each day.

 Gastric bypass surgery can cause nutrient deficiencies if supplements are not taken as directed.
 Deficiencies can occur because food bypasses parts of the lower stomach and small intestine where certain nutrients are absorbed.
 It is important that patients take vitamin and mineral supplements (designed specifically for gastric bypass) daily to promote optimal health.